 You are here

 The annual Conference of the Italian Standing Group on International Relations is a two-day session that brings together scholars, researchers and PhD students from Italian academia to discuss issues related to global politics, European Studies, foreign policy, regional dynamics and international theory.
-The 2018 Conference will be held for the second time in Bologna.
-The event is sponsored by the Department of Political and Social Sciences of the University of Bologna, within the framework of the MIUR Progetto di Eccellenza 2018-2022, and co-organized by IP Lab with the support of the School of International Studies (SIS) of the University of Trento and of the Fondazione Bruno Kessler.
+The 2019 Conference will be held for the seventh time in Trento.
+The event is sponsored by the School of International Studies of the University of Trento and co-organized by IP Lab.

 The annual SGRI Conference is an opportunity for scholars throughout Italy to come together and discuss topics that are relevant to international relations.

 - XI - The brave new world of IR?
 Technological changes, geopolitical shifts and the challenge to mainstream approaches (Bologna 2018) | Program

 - X - International Politics Facing Technological and Social Upheavals (Trento 2017) | Program

 - IX - Exploring Foreign and Security Policy in International Relations (Trento 2016) | Program